 Then, a four-fifths majority of member states in the EU Council must then determine that state in question is in clear breach of EU values in order to adopt the proposal.
-In Poland's case, this would prevent member states, say its allies in the Visegard Group, to halt the process.
+In Poland and Hungary's case, this would prevent member states, say its allies in the Visegard Group, to halt the process.
 The proposal must also have the backing of the European Parliament.

 Second: The next phase sees the Council give a formal warning and table recommendations to the country in question.
 Once it issues its response, member states must decide unanimously launch sanctions and suspend voting rights.
 This is where the execution of Article 7 and its consequences may stall.